benblack769/benblack769.github.io/posts/rants/pipeline-processing.md

 Even more importantly, this simplicity allowed for fairly exhaustive testing of configuration options and many exceptional cases of segfaults, spawn multiprocessing, and error catching.

 Performance turned out pretty good as well: when fixed-size buffers are enabled, tens of thousands of short messages can be passed per second, and multiple gigabytes of single-connection total message bandwidth for larger messages.
-Process spawn time is typically well under a second, and shutdown triggered by either exceptions or segfault typically also typically well under a second.
+Process spawn time is typically well under a second, and shutdown triggered by either exceptions or segfault typically also well under a second.
 There are no busy loops enabled by default, so CPU overhead is very low.
 All powered by a pure-python implementation with only pure-python dependencies.

 With a customized build and gear designed specifically to tackle the last boss, it should be a breeze.
 Now it is time to turn our attention to the rest of the dungeon.